Previous Lesson 18 Next

 6. Woher? (where from?)

 The interrogative pronoun “Wo” has many variations.
 The most important two are “woher” and “wohin”.
-“Woher” is used when a question is asked about the origin of a person or thing.
+“Woher” is employed when inquiring about the origin of a person or thing.

 Woher kommen Sie?
 (Where are you from?
 Polite form) - Ich komme aus Kanada.
 (I'm from Canada.)